 The dissertation gives students the opportunity to explore their own theological interests, and if they choose, to undertake a sustained study in some aspect of social transformation or marketplace theology.
 Students select a dissertation topic in conjunction with tutors and will pursue guided, but largely independent, research.

-In addition to two compulsory residential teaching weeks, Hub based MA students are required to attend 3 MA Teaching Saturdays throughout the year.
-The dates for the 2018/19 academic year are shown below.
+In addition to two compulsory residential teaching weeks, Hub based MA students are required to attend two or three MA Teaching Saturdays throughout the year.
+The dates for Teaching Saturdays in the 2019-20 academic year are shown below.
 The dates for 2020-21 will be made available as soon as possible:

 MA Year 1